supermassive-black-hole/gemini-app-integration/README.md

 ```
 8. In 'Services → API Gateway', choose the api you just created with the command above, it is called `gemini-app-integration` like the stack you created
    in step 7.
-9. Under 'Stages', choose the `Prod` stage and follow the URL.
+9. Under 'Stages', choose the `Prod` stage and follow the URL to test the gemini application.
 10. To delete the installed application, go to 'Services → Cloudformation'